Bourne - Tourist Information

 BOURNE

-original spelling was Brunne, which still doesn’t sound much like water, but people didn’t have dictionaries in those days, and as
+original spelling was Brunne, which still doesn’t sound much like water, but as people didn’t have dictionaries in those days and

-most words at this time sounded pretty much like “Ug”, I suppose we really shouldn’t be too critical.
-The original spelling has
+most words sounded pretty much like “Ug”, I suppose we really shouldn’t be too critical.
+The original spelling has been appropriated

-been appropriated into the language however, as the derived word “brunnian” is defined in the Oxford English Dictionary as
+into the language however, as the derived word “brunnian” is defined in the Oxford English Dictionary as:

 “ n. a person of a wet disposition”

-Some time afterwards, probably measured in years, the Romans accepted the contract to bring Britain into the fourth century,
+Some time afterwards, probably measured in years, the Romans accepted the contract to bring Britain into the 4th Century,

 by criss-crossing the country with straight roads.
 This was highly desirable, as the chariots of the time had notoriously poor